W87: W87 mod 1

 In addition to the higher yield upgrade option described above, a specific variant W87 mod 1 (W87-1) entered Phase 3 development engineering and was assigned its type designation in November 1988.
 This variant was intended for the MGM-134 Midgetman small ICBM missile and was intended to have the full 475 kiloton yield.
 The W87-1 had a planned first production unit date of July 1997, but Midgetman and W87-1 were canceled in January 1992.

 In 2019, the W87 mod 1 was selected to replace the W78 warhead deployed on all Minuteman III missiles not currently carrying the W87 mod 0.
 The new warhead will not be deployed onto Minuteman III, but instead be deployed on Minuteman III's replacement ICBM system LGM-35A Sentinel (formerly Ground Based Strategic Deterrent or GBSD).
 It is not clear if the new W87 mod 1 program is a continuation of the previous W87 mod 1 program, or if it uses any of the physics package developed in the previous W87 mod 1 program.

-Information released by the Department of Energy on the program states that it "has a similar primary design to the W87-0", which could be evidence that it is like the previous W87 mod 1 program in that it has a different or modified secondary to produce a higher yield.
+Information released by the Department of Energy (DoE) on the program states that it "has a similar primary design to the W87-0", which could be evidence that it is like the previous W87 mod 1 program in that it has a different or modified secondary to produce a higher yield.
 The DoE states that the weapon is based on previously tested nuclear components, with a primary stage containing insensitive high explosives and advanced safety features, but that the weapon does not provide any new military capabilities.

 Phase 6.2 Feasibility Study was halted in 2014 before being restarted in 2019.
-Phase 6.3 Development Engineering is planned to begin July 2022, with 6.4 Production Engineering planned for mid 2026 and 6.5 Initial Production planned for 2030.
+Phase 6.3 Development Engineering is planned to begin July 2022, with 6.4 Production Engineering planned for mid-2026 and 6.5 Initial Production planned for 2030.

 It is planned for the Sentinel missile to deploy in 2028, with W87-0 warheads initially being fitted to the system and W87-1 warheads being fitted from 2030 onward.
-This affords the air force a small amount of flexibility if the W87-1 is delayed.
+This affords the Air Force a small amount of flexibility if the W87-1 is delayed.